Join our DBT Team!

 - Carrying a caseload of individual clients and groups (20-25 clinical hours per week).
-A number (if not all) of these will be clients receiving DBT-informed treatment.
-Clinicians will also work with some of our CASP clients and can use a DBT-informed approach with these clients or other appropriate approaches.
+In addition to working with clients in our DBT programs, clinicians will also work with some of our CASP clients and can use a DBT-informed approach with these clients or other appropriate approaches.

 - Leading weekly therapy groups for children, teens, or young adults with a range of goals

 - Supervising opportunity: Licensed DBT therapists have the possibility of supervising pre-licensed therapists.